-Join Mirabai Bush, Veta Goler and Daniel Barbezat this Sept.
-18-20 in Rhinebeck, NY, and explore how contemplative practices support engaged learning and personal and social transformation.Read More
+Join Mirabai Bush, Rhonda Magee and Daniel Barbezat this Sept.
+23-25 in Rhinebeck, NY, and explore how contemplative practices support engaged learning and personal and social transformation.Read More

 Join the ACMHE, a multidisciplinary academic association supporting the recovery and development of the contemplative dimensions of teaching, learning, and knowing.Read More

-We organize and host retreats, conferences, workshops, and webinars on contemplative methods in higher education, identify and create resources, and connect individuals and organizations through the ACMHE, a professional association for educators.
+CMind organizes and hosts retreats, conferences, workshops, and webinars on contemplative methods in higher education; identifies and creates resources; and connects individuals and organizations through the ACMHE, a professional association for educators.

 Contemplative Practices cultivate a critical, first-person focus, sometimes with direct experience as the object, while at other times concentrating on complex ideas or situations.
 Incorporated into daily life, they act as a reminder to connect to what we find most meaningful.